Gosego777/Android-ResourceMonitor/README.md

 # Android-ResourceMonitor
 The Android Resource Monitor Application is a simple yet effective tool designed to help users keep track of their device's resources.
-Developed using Android Studio and Java, this app provides real-time monitoring and reporting on key system resources such as storage, RAM, and battery.
+Developed using Android Studio and Kotlin, this app provides real-time monitoring and reporting on key system resources such as storage, RAM, and battery.

 # Features: